 Visit headspace.org.au, eheadspace or call 1800 650 890 for early intervention mental health services for people up to 25 years old.
 Headspace covers four core areas: mental health, physical health, work and study support, and alcohol and other drug services.

 ReachOut.com is Australia’s leading online mental health organisation for young people and their parents.
 Check them out for practical support, tools and tips to help young people get through anything — from everyday issues through to tough times.

 Head to health

 HeadtoHealth.gov.au is a mental health support service available for all ages and can help you find the information, resources, and services that most suit your needs.
 Whether you want to improve your overall sense of wellbeing, need help with something that's concerning you, or want to help someone you care about, Head to Health can help.

-If you're worried you may harm yourself or someone else, or need emergency help for someone else in this situation, please call 000.
+If life is in danger, you're worried you may harm yourself or someone else, or need emergency help for someone else in this situation, please call 000.

 Other useful services include: